nh13/PyVCF/README.rst

 Note that the start and end coordinates are in the zero-based, half-open coordinate system, similar to ``_Record.start`` and ``_Record.end``.
-The very first base of a chromosome is index 0, and the the region includes bases up to, but not including the base at the end coordinate.
+The very first base of a chromosome is index 0, and the region includes bases up to, but not including the base at the end coordinate.
 For example::

     >>> # fetch all records on chromosome 4 from base 11 through 20